hcoles/pitest-site/quickstart/commandline.markdown

 ClassPathSuite are supported.
 Tests found via these suites can also be limited by the distance filter (see below).

-### ~~\--inScopeClasses~~ (removed in 0.27)
+### <del>\--inScopeClasses</del> (removed in 0.27)

-~~The inScopeClasses and targetClasses parameters look confusingly similar.
-Both are comma seperated lists of globs that will be matched against the names of classes on your classpath.~~
+<del>The inScopeClasses and targetClasses parameters look confusingly similar.
+Both are comma seperated
+lists of globs that will be matched against the names of classes on your classpath.</del>

-~~Only classes that match the inScopeClasses globs will be considered as runnable tests or mutable classes.
-If you have a large classpath to scan this parameter can be used to limit the classes that are examined (and therefore loaded).~~
+<del>Only classes that match the inScopeClasses globs will be considered as runnable tests or mutable classes.
+If you
+have a large classpath to scan this parameter can be used to limit the classes that are examined (and therefore loaded).</del>

-~~The targetClasses globs are then used to filter out a subset of these classes which will be considered for mutation.~~
+<del>The targetClasses globs are then used to filter out a subset of these classes which will be considered
+for mutation.</del>

-~~In practice inScopeClasses and targetClasses are often then same.~~
+<del>In practice inScopeClasses and targetClasses are often then same.</del>

 ### \--dependencyDistance